IMRCLab/pololu-rs/docs/debugging.md

 ---

 ### Debug Setup
-* You will need a Raspberry Pi Debug Probe(for debugging) and a USB-C Cabel(for flashing).
+* You will need a Raspberry Pi Debug Probe(for debugging) and a USB-C Cable(for flashing).
 * connect the probe properly to the Pololu.
 If the official probe is used, the connection should be:

         Yellow(SWDIO) -> SWDIO